ofiwg/libfabric/prov/efa/docs/efa_rdm_protocol_v4.md

 data it can handle and include that information in a CTS packet it sends back to the sender.

-Upon receiving the CTS packet, the sender will send multiple DATA packets according to the information in the CTS packet.
+Upon receiving the CTS packet, the sender will send multiple CTSDATA packets according to the information in the CTS packet.

-After receiving all the DATA packets it was expecting, the receiver will recalculate how many bytes it can handle and send another CTS packet to the sender.
+After receiving all the CTSDATA packets it was expecting, the receiver will recalculate how many bytes it can handle and send another CTS packet to the sender.